jorgecarleitao/django-sphinxql/docs/queryset.rst

     with Django database:

     * filtering done by :meth:`search` and :meth:`search_filter` are applied
-      before Django's query, restricting the valid ``id``s in the Django's query.
+      before Django's query, restricting the valid ``id`` in the Django's query.
     * :meth:`search_order_by` orders the results and replaces Django ordering.

     At most, ``SearchQuerySet`` does 1 database hit in Sphinx, followed by the